Hodeidah: History

-In the Islamic chronicles, the name Al-Hudaydah was first mentioned in the year 1454/55 and the city became a popular and important one in the 1520s when the Ottomans took over Yemeni Tihāmah.
+In Islamic chronicles, the name Hodeidah was first mentioned in the year 1454/55.
+The city's importance grew in the 1520s, when the Ottomans took over the Yemeni Tihāmah region.

-In 1830s, Al Hudaydah was controlled by Ibrahim Pasha's troops, which turned over its administration to sherif Husayn ibn Ali Haydar.
+In the 1830s, Hodeidah was controlled by Ibrahim Pasha's troops, which turned over its administration to Sherif Husayn ibn Ali Haydar.
 In 1849, it became part of the Yemen Eyalet.

-The Malay writer Abdullah bin Abdul Kadir visited Al Hudaydah on his pilgrimage to Mecca in 1854, and describes the city in his account of the journey, mentioning that the custom of chewing khat was prevalent in the city at this time.
+The Malay writer Abdullah bin Abdul Kadir visited Hodeidah on his pilgrimage to Mecca in 1854, and describes the city in his account of the journey, mentioning that the custom of chewing khat was prevalent in the city at this time.

+During the 19th century, Hodeidah had a large slave market.
+The slaves came from the Oromia region of modern Ethiopia.